-There usually is a vesting schedule that tells when you are allowed to exercise your shares and not before that time.
+A vesting schedule usually tells when you are allowed to exercise your shares and not before that time.
 Usually, it is at least a year before your options are fully vested and exercised.
-The company wants to retain you, so the grant is incenting you to stay for a certain amount of time.
+The company wants to retain you, so the grant incents you to stay for a certain amount of time.
 If you leave before the vesting period, your option is worthless and doesn’t travel with you.

 Different Tax Treatment Depending On Type Of Option